Federal Aviation Administration (FAA), DOT.

 Docket: Background documents or comments received may be read at http://www.regulations.gov at any time.
 Follow the online instructions for accessing the docket or go to the Docket Operations in Room W12-140 of the West Building Ground Floor at 1200 New Jersey Avenue SE., Washington, DC, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.

-On April 24, 2013, the FAA established Docket No. FAA-2013-0316 for the purpose of enabling the public to comment on some draft documents developed by the Airman Testing Standards and Training Working Group.
-The following documents were placed in that docket for public review and comment:
+The FAA has established Docket No. FAA-2013-0316 for the purpose of enabling the public to comment on several draft documents developed by the Airman Testing Standards and Training Working Group.
+The following documents have been placed in that docket for public review and comment:

 (1) Background Information; Industry-Led Changes to FAA Airman Testing Standards and Training